rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 ## Example

-A spatially uniform external magnetic field points out of the page, and its magnitude is increasing in time.
+A spatially uniform external magnetic field points out of the page, and its magnitude increases over time.

 <img src="figures/Field_Out_Of_Page.svg"/>